The best Cyber Monday deals 2020

 Perfect for cord cutters: Enjoy unlimited access to Hulu's deep vault of TV shows and movies, from classic sitcoms to mystery procedurals as well as addictive reality fare and Oscar-winning dramas.
 View Deal

+Cheapest Mac ever!
 Part of Apple's new line of Macs, the 2020 Mac Mini sports Apple's new blazing fast M1 chip.
 With a small form factor, strong performance, and support for two large monitors, it's a great option for any workflow.
-It's now $60 off and $10 cheaper than it was on Thanksgiving Day!
+It's not that big a discount, but given it's only just gone on sale, it's still noteworthy.
+It's also the cheapest current-gen M1 Mac you can buy!
 View Deal

 Bose Bluetooth Buds: was $129 now $89 @ Amazon